tsawler/checkhttp2/readme.md

 # checkhttp2

-A simple plugin to check https urls, including http/2.
+A simple plugin to check https urls, including http/2, and SSL expiration.

 Used with [Nagios](https://www.nagios.org/).